COVESA/vsomeip/test/readme.txt

 method and port setup (use ctest -N to see all).
 For manual start the desired description method has to be passed to the starter script as first parameter.

+The subscribe_notify_test_one_event_two_eventgroups_* tests are testing the requirement that for events which are member of multiple eventgroups initial events shall be sent per eventgroup.
+However normal updates of the event should be sent only once even if a remote subscriber is subscribed to multiple of the event's eventgroups (TR_SOMEIP_00570).

 CPU load test
 -------------